huggingface/blog/presidio-pii-detection.md

 ## An Example of a Presidio Report

-Let's take a look at an example of a Presidio report for a pre-training dataset:
+Let's take a look at an example of a Presidio report for this [pre-training dataset](https://huggingface.co/datasets/allenai/c4):

 ![Presidio report](assets/presidio-pii-detection/presidio_report.jpg)